Home About Barn Frames For Sale Unique Items Barn Relocation Services Gallery Contact

 30' X 50' Timber Frame With Straw Shed

-This 30' X 50' hand-hewn timber frame was disassembled and converted into a timber frame house.
+This 30' X 50' hand-hewn timber frame structure was disassembled and converted into a timber frame house.
 The straw shed was sold separately and is now a back yard storage shed.

 Hand Hewn Swing Beam